Jesse-Cohen/Separation-Above-Expectation/README.md

 ## Goal

-The NFL currently uses player-tracking data to create measurements of performance over time.
+The NFL currently uses player-tracking data that measures performance over time.
 One of those measurements is receiver separation.
 Collected at the time a pass arrives, receiver separation measures the distance (in yards) from the receiver to their nearest defender.

 While receiver separation does a good job of describing a specific play, it fails to capture the receiver's contribution to the play.
 In order to understand a receiver's contribution, we must compare their actual performance to their predicted performance.
 The goal of this project was to create that prediction.